Mishima incident: Speech on the balcony

 Nippon Cultural Broadcasting was the only station to record the entire speech.
 By tying a microphone to a tree branch, they managed to capture a clear recording of Mishima's voice shouting angrily at the JSDF personnel, "Are you really bushi at all like that!" amid the roar of insults and the noise of news helicopters, and this became a scoop.
-The recording tape also includes Morita's voice saying, "Everyone please listen."
-(Note: Akihiro Miki (三木明博) a young reporter at Nippon Cultural Broadcasting, who covered this Incident, later became the company's president.)
+The recording tape also includes Morita's voice saying "Everyone please listen."

-Committing seppuku
+Seppuku

-At around 12:10 p.m., Mishima returned to the Commandant General's office with Morita from the balcony and muttered to himself, " I probably spoke for about 20 minutes.
+At around 12:10 pm, Mishima returned to the Commandant General's office with Morita from the balcony and muttered to himself, "I probably spoke for about 20 minutes.
 It seems my message didn't get across."
 He then stood in front of General Mashita and said, "We have no grudge against you.
 We did it to return the JSDF to the Emperor.
 I had no choice but to do this," and unbuttoned his uniform.

-Mishima received the tantō that Masayoshi Koga (小賀正義) (Chibi-Koga) was pointed at the General Mashita through Morita, and handed Morita his own unsheathed Japanese sword, "Seki Magoroku", in return.
+Mishima received the tantō that Masayoshi Koga (小賀正義) was pointed at the General Mashita through Morita, and handed Morita his own unsheathed Japanese sword, "Seki Magoroku", in return.
 Then, on the red carpet about three meters away from the General Mashita, with his upper body naked, holding the tantō in both hands, sat seiza-style facing the balcony, then tried to dissuade Morita from committing suicide by telling him, words: "Morita, you must live, not die.", "You stop dying."

-According to the plan, Mishima would to write the character "Martial (武, Bu)" on a piece of square drawing paper (色紙, sikishi) with the blood of seppuku, so Chibi-Koga handed the paper over to Mishima, who replied, "I don't have to do that anymore," with a sad smile, and handed him the expensive watch he was wearing on his right arm, saying, "Koga, I'll give this to you."
+According to the plan, Mishima would write the character "Martial (武, Bu)" on a piece of square drawing paper (色紙, sikishi) with the blood of seppuku, so Chibi-Koga handed the paper over to Mishima, who replied, "I don't have to do that anymore," with a sad smile, and handed him the expensive watch he was wearing on his right arm, saying, "Koga, I'll give this to you."
 And Mishima said, "Hmm," putting his energy into the process, and then said, "Yaaaaa" thrust the tantō into his left side belly with both hands, and committed seppuku in a straight line manner (真一文字作法, shin ichimonnji sahō) to the right.